 Resources about Royalties

-*This post in no way takes the place of legal advice.
+This post was originally published August 15, 2016.
+It in no way takes the place of legal advice.
 It is simply intended to be an introductory guide to royalties written by someone in the publishing industry.
 If you end up working with a publisher, make sure that you have a lawyer look at your contract before you sign it.